 Instructions

-- Using this print function on this card will print a shopping list that fills about 3/4 of an 8 x 11 inch sheet of paper.
+- Using the print function on this card will give you a printable that fills about ¾ of an 8.5 x 11-inch sheet of paper.

-- If possible choose "fit to page" in your settings.
+- Choose portrait layout and, if possible, "fit to page" (or 125%) in your settings.

 Notes